RubyLearning/blog/content/post/2007/08/20/how-can-i-make-rubylearningcom-more-useful-to-you.md

 ---
-title: "How Can I Make RubyLearning.com More Useful To You?"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-08-20"
-layout: post
 categories:
 - rails
 - ruby
+date: 2007-08-20
+layout: post
+title: How Can I Make RubyLearning.com More Useful To You?
 ---

 #### It’s time for a reader question – how can I make my rubylearning.com site / blog / forum more useful for you?

 I like to ask readers this question in an effort to keep improving the